cloudhr/taphr-api-server/README.md

 module per feature strategy lets us deploy different types of app with different features included.
 This way then can get Go Server to build and deploy a certain group of features to an AWS instance based on Config Settings.
-Also When we update a module all instance.

 ## API versioning and Feature Module Versioning
 Each module semver change should cause a subsequent change in the API version.
 We will use the semver module to achieve this.

 ## Feature Module Architecture
-Each module should be archtected follow a certain conventions.
+Each module should be architected to follow a certain conventions.
-Like it should expose certain APIs, consume certain backing services like DBs and other Restful APIs
+Like it how it should expose certain APIs, consume certain backing services like DBs and other Restful APIs.
+There should be a special module loader/integrator that takes care of binding it to the main api server.

 ## API Consumabilty and Tooling
 We should strive to generate a Swagger file for Each API

+## API Security
+Know that API server is just acting as a resource server only.
+It doesnt take care of .
+Ideally we should deligate Identity management to a completely seperate process in a federated way so this way we can reuse identity with the help of tokens for many other internal services/modules.
+Put simply you are only allowed to to use a module if you have a valid token with the right scope/authorization